 The meaning of RPG has gone through several changes since its inception throughout these years.
 Early versions of RPG ran on the old AS400 and iSeries machines as the primary programming language.
 The latest version is known as RPG IV.
 It is used for commercial business application development on IBM’s minicomputer system.

-Who uses RPG?
+Who uses the RPG language?

 Software developers and programmers use RPG.
 It enables you to create, update, and maintain business applications on IBM computer systems.
 Developers use it for a variety of purposes.
 For example, users can utilize RPG to automate business workflow.